 RO-DBT and DBT are different types of treatment but we commonly receive phone calls for DBT when the client’s needs are actually RO-DBT.
 So, why use one or the other?
 What’s the same?
 What’s different?

 People who contact us will frequently say they need DBT and say so because they have a friend or even another professional telling them so.
 DBT, simplified, is a therapy which utilizes behavioral skills to address symptoms of Under-Control, UC, of Emotions.
 Frequently this manifest as poor self-control of emotions, behaviors, expression of self, and frequent broken relationships due to this under-controlled emotional based behaviors.
 Both Sameera Malik, LCSW, and Whig Mullins, LCSW, spent years practicing DBT with clients who needed it and for whom it worked.
-However, there were also a group of clients who partially fit this highly sensitive group, and occasionally acted in ways which harmed themselves too.
+However, there was also a group of clients who partially fit this highly sensitive group, and occasionally self-harm too.
 This second group of clients had some of the additional characteristics of high sensitivity to threat, insensitivity to reward, inhibited emotional expression, low sensation-seeking behaviors, perfectionism, and aloof or distant relationships.
 These clients are better described as Over-Controlled.
 They too occasionally self-harmed and have other behaviors which degrade relationships.
 Individuals described as having excessive self-control are often highly successful, risk intolerant, and have lower flexibility in thinking and receptivity, particularly where criticism is concerned.

 Under Control of Emotions is frequently experienced in these diagnoses: